amlewis1578/groupy/README.md

 The LANL program [NJOY](https://github.com/njoy/NJOY2016) must be installed, and the executable should be available on the path.  **Running NJOY with `groupy` has currently only been tested on Ubuntu 22.04**.

-This package requires the LANL program [ENDFtk](https://github.com/njoy/ENDFtk).
+This package requires that the LANL program [ENDFtk](https://github.com/njoy/ENDFtk) is installed and added to the python path.

 ## installation